The Best 3 Portable DVD Players for Kids in 2018

-As well as playing discs, machines nowadays also have extra features too, providing even more more entertainment options.
+As well as playing discs, machines nowadays also have additional features too, providing even more entertainment options.

 There are many advantages to having a player for your kids, but here's a few of the main ones that I've discovered so far:

 - Long journeys by car or airplane don’t seem quite so bad for a youngster when they can occupy themselves by watching one or more of their favorite movies or TV shows, or listening to music stored on a disc.
 Some players can also be used for playing games on.

 - The players can also be used in the home, as well as on the move, or when staying with friends or relatives – in fact, the beauty of their portability is that they can be used pretty much anywhere.

 - The players don't usually need to rely on a power source, or an internet connection, so can keep the kids reliably entertained without interruption (at least until the batteries run out!)

 - Unlike a tablet, the player won't keep losing the signal when you are on the road.